WHAT YOU SHOULD KNOW:

 Antibiotic or other ointment on your wound may decrease the amount of scarring that you have.
 Ask which ointment to buy and how often to use it.
 The skin of your wound area may turn a different color if it is exposed to direct sunlight.
 After your wound is healed, use sunscreen over the area when you are out in the sun.
 You should do this for at least 6 months to 1 year after your injury.
 Some wounds scar less if they are covered while they heal.

-You will need to return in 8 to 14 days if you have stitches or staples so they can be removed.
+You may need to follow up in 24 to 48 hours to have your wound checked for infection.
+You will need to return in 3 to 14 days if you have stitches or staples so they can be removed.
 Care for your wound as directed to prevent infection and help it heal.
 Write down your questions so you remember to ask them during your visits.

 - Your wound splits open, or your tape comes off.